clojusc/aws-docker-sandbox/README.md

 $ export AWS_DEFAULT_REGION=yourpreferredregion
 ```

-Then in `project.clj` under the `cljs-lambda` section:
+Then in `project.clj` under the `cljs-lambda` section, update the

-* Update the [IAM role name in `project.clj`][cljs-lambda] with a valid value.
+[IAM role name][cljs-lambda] with a valid value.
+Note that SNS & SQS
-  Note that SNS & SQS permissions must be added to enable execution
+permissions must be added to enable execution
-* Update the region

 ### Deploy [&#x219F;](#contents)